-The Mini is actually a solid smart speaker on its own, sounding better than anything else its own size.
+The Mini is a solid smart speaker in its own right, sounding better than anything else its own size.
 You can pair two of them for stereo effects, and link that pair with an Apple TV for a set of wireless TV speakers.
-The downside of the product, naturally, is that it’s locked into the Apple ecosystem — you’ll need an iPhone or iPad just to get it configured.
+The major downside of the product (naturally) is that it’s locked into Apple’s ecosystem — you’ll need an iPhone or iPad just to get it running.
 It also heavily favors Apple services, to the point that there’s no Spotify support outside of AirPlay.

 Amazon Echo 4th Gen